dropzone/dropzone/index.md

 | `thumbnailHeight`       |
 | `resize`                | is the function that gets called to create the resize information.
 It gets the `file` as first parameter and must return an object with `srcX`, `srcY`, `srcWidth` and `srcHeight` and the same for `trg*`.
 Those values are going to be used by `ctx.drawImage()`.
 | `init`                  | is a function that gets called when Dropzone is initialized.
 You can setup event listeners inside this function.
 | `acceptedMimeTypes`     | The default implementation of `accept` checks the file's mime type against this list.
+This is a comma separated list of mime types or file extensions.
+Eg.: `image/*,application/pdf,.psd`.
 If the Dropzone is `clickable` this option will be used as [`accept`](https://developer.mozilla.org/en-US/docs/HTML/Element/input#attr-accept) parameter on the hidden file input as well.
 | `accept`                | is a function that gets a [file](https://developer.mozilla.org/en-US/docs/DOM/File) and a `done` function as parameter.
 If the done function is invoked without a parameter, the file will be processed.
 If you pass an error message it will be displayed and the file will not be uploaded.
 This function will not be called if the file is too big or doesn't match the mime types.
+| <strike>`enqueueForUpload`</strike> | Deprecated in favor of `autoProcessQueue`.
-| `enqueueForUpload`      | When false, dropped files aren't uploaded automatically.
-See below for more info on enqueuing file uploads.
+| `autoProcessQueue`      | When set to `false` you have to call `myDropzone.processQueue()` yourself in order to upload the dropped files.
+See below for more information on handling queues.
 | `previewTemplate`       | is a string that contains the template used for each dropped image.
 Change it to fulfill your needs but make sure to properly provide all elements.
 | `forceFallback`         | defaults to `false`.
 If `true` the fallback will be forced.
 This is very useful to test your server implementations first and make sure that everything works as expected without dropzone if you experience problems, and to test how your fallbacks will look.
 | `fallback`              | is a function that gets called when the browser is not supported.
 The default implementation shows the fallback input field and adds a text.